The most reliable tool in hull cleaning

 Reliability and Durability:

 It is a simple hydraulic system put together in a rugged construction frame, which ensures reliable operation with the minimum maintenance, thus outliving all known equipment of its kind.
 All rotating parts are constantly oiled and mechanical parts are waterproof sealed by virtue of its system.
-All Versions of the Piccard Brush-KartTM is CE certified.
+All Versions of the Piccard Brush-KartTM are CE certified.

 The Piccard Brush-KartTM equipment is a unique investment.
 It can yield extremely high returns in only few hours.
 Even if one vessel is cleaned per month, the equipment pays itself off in a few months.